Asian Heart Institute

 Asian Heart Institute is a cardiology and cardiac surgery hospital in Mumbai, India, which was founded in 2002 by Ramakanta Panda.
 Over the last two decades, Asian Heart Institute has treated more than 450,000 patients.

 Notable cases

-Some of the cases operated at Asian Heart Institute, led by a team of doctors under the leadership of Dr. Ramakanta Panda, include:
+Some of the cases operated at the Asian Heart Institute, led by a team of doctors under the leadership of Dr. Ramakanta Panda, include: